 This organic blend is formulated in South Africa mainly for organic growing practices and organic nutrients, which means its good soil for cannabis.

 Freedom Farms produces a range of craft soils, for the connoisseur-grower and the gardener that requires optimal plant growth that can’t afford to skip a beat in production.
-According to some local South African growers, this is the best soil for growing weed.
+According to some local South African growers, this is the best weed soil for sale.